 Each Track Condition is given as a Profile Data, i.e. start and end of the data is given or simply location data, depending on the type of track condition.

-The starting position is in reference to the “Max Front End” position of the train.
+The starting position is in reference to the “Max Safe Front End” position of the train.

-The end position is in reference to the “Min Rear End” position of the train.
+The end position is in reference to the “Min Safe Rear End” position of the train.

 The timing is dealt as a specific application.